 The costs to use and maintain the pumps are spread among the property owners in the special assessment district on an annual basis.
 The annual budget to maintain the lake level ranges from $60,000-$100,000 per year, depending on seasonal rainfall and weather patterns.

 Recent renovation projects, overseen by the Drain Commission, have included installing flow meters on the pumps and a level indicator.
-The flow meters have a local readout on the meter that displays instantaneous flow and totalized flow.
-The level indicator is up and running and has a local display inside the control panel at the site.
-Soon, this information will be available on this webpage for constant monitoring and a real time lake level.
+The level indicator has a display at the site for pump operator use and sends out real time data to a remote site.